la2050/challenge/_2021/live/share-our-strength.md

   between 1st and 2nd period.
 Participation rates avg 70%.
 3) Grab and Go where students pick up breakfasts from the mobile service carts on the way to class.
   Participation rates avg 63%.
-Please explain how you will define and measure success for your project.: "As a means of assessing our progress toward that goal, we utilize school-level data from the California Department of Education to track average daily participation rate increases.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "As a means of assessing our progress toward that goal, we utilize school-level data from the California Department of Education to track average daily participation rate increases.
 Last year, through our efforts in the Oakland Unified School District, we tracked average daily participation rates pre and post Breakfast After the Bell Implementation across seven schools we supported, which resulted in an average daily student participation increase of 138%.
 While percentage increases vary based on initial participation, the models chosen to implement and the efficacy of the implementation process, our experience across the country and in California demonstrate these increases are achievable. \n\nIn addition to tracking participation rates, we use secondary outputs to track our overall progress to goals related to our specific strategies including:\n*\tNumber of schools implementing or committed to implementing Breakfast After the Bell models\n*\tNumber of school decision-makers targeted and engaged in conversations toward the goal of breakfast expansion and the strength of those relationships to yield future impact\n*\tNumber of school and political champions cultivated.\n*\tNumber of Breakfast Champion touch-points created throughout the year through both media and peer-to-peer tactics.  \n\nAs an organization, we have a uniform reporting structure documenting program participation data: In November, we will have finalized data on participation from the previous school year; In March, we will have preliminary data on the first 3-4 months of the current school year; and in July we will have 7-9 months of the previous school year data.
 These data points will be used to evaluate and adjust program strategies and to direct planning for each school year. \n\nOver the school year, we worked with schools across Southern California and the Greater Los Angeles Region to help them get started on their own of Breakfast After the Bell programs.
 Here is an example of \"success\" and how Breakfast After the Bell impacted a high school in Rialto: \n\nLast school year, No Kid Hungry gave Eisenhower High School in Rialto, California a $26,000 grant to start a Breakfast in the Classroom program.
 Our Breakfast Navigators were on hand to provide technical help and resources.
 Before Eisenhower started the program, kids could only get breakfast before school started in the cafeteria, and only 400 students were eating breakfast at school.
 Today over 2,000 students are starting their day with school breakfast, 400% increase. "
-Approximately how many people will be directly impacted by this proposal?: '4500' Approximately how many people will be indirectly impacted by this proposal?: '' Please describe the broader impact of your proposal.: >- “Breakfast After the Bell” is a cornerstone of No Kid Hungry’s approach to ending childhood hunger.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '4500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '' Describe how Los Angeles County will be different if your work is successful.: >- “Breakfast After the Bell” is a cornerstone of No Kid Hungry’s approach to ending childhood hunger.
 We know this model increases breakfast participation rates, reduces stigma, and has countless other benefits for kids at risk of